ishaankejriwal/responsible-ai-content/sepsis-risk-prediction/TE.md

 **Method/Metric:**

-* **here**
-  * Intended Use:
+* **Usability Testing and Heuristic Evaluation**
+  * Intended Use: In addition to the intrinsic and extrinsic evaluation conducted in the pre-implementation stages, one must consider the user’s interaction with the system.
+Use usability testing and heuristic evaluation to evaluate the AI system's interface.
   * Rationale:
   * Reference:

-* **here**
+* **User satisfaction surveys**
   * Intended Use:
   * Rationale:
   * Reference:

-* **here**
-  * Intended Use: outcome rate if exposed to AI model over outcome rate if not exposed to AI model
+* **Home Ownership, Utilities, Savings, Employment, and Schooling (HOUSES) Index**
+  * Intended Use: compare balanced error rate (BER) against different SES levels: The HOUSES index is used to measure SES in healthcare contexts.
+When applied to fairness metrics like BER, it compares the rate of errors across different SES levels.
+This helps assess whether an AI model's error rates are equitable across socioeconomic groups, identifying potential disparities in how different SES groups experience model performance (e.g., if low-SES groups are more likely to experience errors
   * Rationale:
   * Reference:

-* **here**
+* **System Usability Scale (SUS)**
-  * Intended Use:
+  * Intended Use: can be conducted to measure end-user satisfaction
   * Rationale:
   * Reference:

-* **here**
-  * Intended Use:
+* **Potential Differential Performance Across Socioeconomic Statuses (SES)**
+  * Intended Use: this metric refers to the possibility that an AI model or system performs differently based on the socioeconomic background of the users or subjects.
+It evaluates whether individuals from different SES levels (e.g., income, education, occupation) experience varying levels of accuracy, error rates, or outcomes from the system, potentially highlighting biases or inequities in how the system treats different socioeconomic groups
   * Rationale:
   * Reference:

-* **here**
+* **Parity: Equalized Odds**
-  * Intended Use:
+  * Intended Use: prediction errors are distributed equally across different groups
-  * Rationale:
+  * Rationale: Equalized Odds Criterion ensures similar True Positive Rates and False Positive Rates across all demographic groups
   * Reference:

-Method:

-* **Usability Testing and Heuristic Evaluation.** In addition to the intrinsic and extrinsic evaluation conducted in the pre-implementation stages, one must consider the user’s interaction with the system.
-Use usability testing and heuristic evaluation to evaluate the AI system's interface.
-* **User satisfaction surveys**
-* **Home Ownership, Utilities, Savings, Employment, and Schooling (HOUSES)** index to compare balanced error rate (BER) against different SES levels: The HOUSES index is used to measure SES in healthcare contexts.
-When applied to fairness metrics like BER, it compares the rate of errors across different SES levels.
-This helps assess whether an AI model's error rates are equitable across socioeconomic groups, identifying potential disparities in how different SES groups experience model performance (e.g., if low-SES groups are more likely to experience errors

-Metric:

-* **System Usability Scale (SUS):** can be conducted to measure end-user satisfaction
-* **Potential Differential Performance Across Socio-Economic Statuses (SES):** this metric refers to the possibility that an AI model or system performs differently based on the socioeconomic background of the users or subjects.
-It evaluates whether individuals from different SES levels (e.g., income, education, occupation) experience varying levels of accuracy, error rates, or outcomes from the system, potentially highlighting biases or inequities in how the system treats different socioeconomic groups

-Measure:

-* **Equalized Odds** (prediction errors are distributed equally across different groups)
+* **Parity: Equalized Opportunity**
-* **Equalized Opportunity** (prediction errors are distributed equally across the different groups, limited to the condition-positive individuals).
+  * Intended Use: prediction errors are distributed equally across the different groups, limited to the condition-positive individuals
+  * Rationale: Equalized Opportunity Criterion could be used, which means ensuring only similar True Positive Rates across all demographic groups
+  * Reference:

 ### Fairness, Equity, and Bias Management